costycnc/w600-firmware-pico-micropython-costycnc/README.md

 After install firmware you can see an access point wifi named "w600"

-Connect it and use an ftp client same as https://filezilla-project.org/  or use windows dos ftp command to put or read file to/from w600
+Connect it (user="user" password="user" ) with ftp client  https://filezilla-project.org/  or use windows dos ftp command to put or read file to/from w600

 The ip will be 192.168.43.1 same as risponse